Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 So far, the design patterns we talked about were decomposing applications for greenfield, but 80% of the work we do is with brownfield applications, which are big, monolithic applications.
 Applying all the above design patterns to them will be difficult because breaking them into smaller pieces at the same time it's being used live is a big task.

 The Strangler pattern comes to the rescue.
 The Strangler pattern is based on an analogy to a vine that strangles a tree that it’s wrapped around.
 This solution works well with web applications, where a call goes back and forth, and for each URI call, a service can be broken into different domains and hosted as separate services.
 The idea is to do it one domain at a time.
 This creates two separate applications that live side by side in the same URI space.
 Eventually, the newly refactored application “strangles” or replaces the original application until finally, you can shut off the monolithic application.

+According to the strangler pattern, two separate applications will live side by side in the same URI space, and one domain will be taken in to account at an instance of time.
+So, eventually, the new refactored application wraps around or strangles or replaces the original application until you can shut down the monolithic application

 ## Integration Patterns